 Herman is a PhD student in the Computer Science program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Andrea Parker.
 Herman, a native of Jogia, Indonesia, earned his bachelor’s degree from Gadjah Mada University and his master’s degree from Northeastern University.

 Herman’s research areas include human-centered computing and personal health informatics.
 He is a part of the Wellness Technology Laboratory at Northeastern.
 Herman’s research includes the design of technology that supports health and well-being among individuals and communities.
 In 2014, Herman was responsible for creating a website that brought to light errors in the 2014 Indonesian Presidential election results.
 In the future, Herman hopes to become a teacher and researcher.

 What are the specifics of your graduate education (thus far)?

-I’m interested in the interplay of technology in our society.
-Specifically, how technology can empower individuals and connect them to larger collective efforts.
+I’m interested in the interplay of technology and our society, specifically how technology can empower individuals and connect them to larger collective efforts.
 The health inequality across the world has motivated me to focus on technology-based health intervention targeted for disadvantaged groups.
 My research has been focused on the design of technologies to support health and wellbeing at personal and community scale.